 The City of New London currently has 3,832 acres of land within the city boundary.
 The picture of existing land use makes it easy to see how city residents' value and enjoy natural resources.
 There is an abundance of resource lands including water (152 acres), open lands (440 acres), woodlands (647 acres) and parks (140 acres), which together account for over 1/3 (36%) of the landscape.
 The single largest land use in the city is woodlands.
 Following closely are transportation features at 598 acres, which include street, highway, and railroad rights-of-way along with other WisDOT owned lands.
 The largest developed use is residential, taking up 660 acres.
 Other developed land uses include industrial at 213 acres, institutional at 141 acres, and commercial at 155 acres.
-Wetlands also occupy 486 acres (2007), mainly in the northwest quadrant of the city, as shown on Map 5-15 of the Inventory and Trends Report.
+Wetlands also occupy approximately 486 acres (circa 2007), mainly in the northwest quadrant of the city, as shown on Map 5-15 of the Waupaca County Comprehensive Plan's Inventory and Trends Report.